Contact Us 1-800-596-4880

 Choosing Persistence for Your Rate-Limiting SLA Policy (Mule only)

 You can configure your Rate-Limiting SLA policy to use windows that persist as long as days, months, and years.
-For example, suppose you want to allow your user to consume 1 million requests per year, but you cannot ensure that the node will be up the entire period or will need maintenance, which may result in restarting the Mule runtime engine.
+For example, suppose you want to allow your user to consume 1 million requests per year, but you cannot ensure that the node will be up the entire period or will need maintenance, which may result in restarting Mule.

 The algorithm has been running for several months, so the client will lose critical information.
 Persistence solves this problem by periodically saving the current policy state.
 In case of a redeployment or a restart, the algorithms are recreated from the last known persisted state or started from a clean state.